polabr/Scripts/README.md

 # Misc.
 Scripts

+In here is:
-Script to parse White Rabbit MIB file and create EPICS database file
+- A script to parse White Rabbit MIB file and create EPICS database file